HarleyCoops/Gemini2Flash/readme.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

+## Next Steps: Resolving Dependency Conflicts with vLLM

+We are currently working on integrating vLLM for faster inference.
+However, we've encountered several dependency conflicts, primarily related to incompatible versions of NumPy and other libraries.

+Here's a summary of the steps we've taken:

+1. Attempted to install vLLM directly using `pip install vllm`.
+2. Encountered TensorFlow-related ImportErrors.
+3. Tried explicitly specifying the PyTorch framework.
+4. Attempted to upgrade and downgrade NumPy to resolve version conflicts.

+The current approach involves using a Dockerfile to create an isolated environment with the correct versions of all necessary libraries.
+This should provide a more reliable and reproducible setup for running vLLM.

 ## Acknowledgements

 This project was inspired by the amazing work of the Google AI team and the vibrant community of AI developers.
 We are grateful for their contributions to the field.